Challenges In Design Development—Why Design Controls Make Sense

 Accordingly, key revision-controlled documents such as Design Inputs, Risk Analyses, and Design Outputs are updated as necessary over the lifetime of the product.
 The ready availability of these core documents as part of a Design History File (DHF) means that when product changes are needed, there is a repository of design information available that needs only review or modification.
-Re-creating such analysis and documentation to enable a minor product or process change can slow down a company’s change control process.
+Re-creating such analysis and documentation to enable a minor product or process change can slow down a company’s design and development plan.

-Additionally, having ready access to comprehensive hazards and risk analysis allows more efficient and credible determination of required actions when investigating product issues encountered by customers.
-If an FDA investigator responding to reports of patient harm associated with a product discovers that there is not even a process in place by which the risk of harm could have been anticipated, red flags arise that there could be many other potentially harmful situations that also have not be predicted.
-If the development and post-market surveillance processes are sound, product recalls or emergency field corrective actions may still be necessary, but the company will be less likely to face regulatory actions due to non-compliance concerns.
+Additionally, having access to comprehensive hazards and risk analysis will allow for credible determination of actions when investigating product issues encountered by customers.
+If an FDA investigator responding to reports of patient harm associated with a product discovers that there is not even a process in place by which the risk of harm could have been anticipated, red flags arise.
+An investigator knows there could be many other potentially harmful situations that also have not be predicted.
+If the development and post-market surveillance processes are sound, product recalls or emergency field corrective actions may still be necessary.
+However, this situation would have fewer regulatory consequences due to non-compliance.

 In summary, design development requires significant analysis and documentation to ensure that requirements are understood, risks are addressed and that ultimately the product launched will be safe and effective.
-The small investment in additional front end documentation can avoid embarrassing and costly program delays, save time and money in the long run, and reduce the risk of harm to patients.
+The small investment in front end documentation can avoid embarrassing and costly program delays, save time and money, and reduce the risk to patients.

 The ready availability of a Design History File means that when